robiningelbrecht/pokemon-card-generator/README.md

 First of all, thanks to [Jack](https://github.com/pixegami) for the amazing work on the [Python equivalent](https://github.com/pixegami/pokemon-card-generator) of this repository.
-I came up with the idea because of him, although I came up with a slightly different approach.
+I was inspired by his creativity to generate Pokémon cards out of thin air, although I came up with a slightly different approach.

 ### Comparison